- Dream Schools – Where you would LOVE to go – these schools are basically your life’s ambition.

 If not, and you only have one or two schools that you’d actually be happy going to, then it’s time to re-think your list.

 Consider this: If someone asked you to make a list of people to date for the next four years, wouldn’t you want to make sure all these people were exciting, attractive options?
 If, on the other hand, your list started with celebrities and trickled down to those you’d only consider if they were the last people on earth, then you’re going to have problems.

 A better approach is to start at the bottom and move up.
 You should make it your mission to find the one or two “safety schools” that are awesome options for you to succeed and not bad places to spend four years.
 You should be a prime candidate given their admission criteria.
 If you can think of ten things you HATE about a safety school (or even a few), then it’s not a safe choice at all!

 Next, identify two or three target schools that you have a pretty good chance of impressing with your college application.
 These colleges are a great step up with some of the same characteristics that you like about your safety schools and some of the perks that you love about your reach schools.
 So rather than putting all your eggs in your Dream School basket, let’s reframe the way you think about your list to look more like this:

-You like these schools and know that you will be a rockstar candidate.
+- Likely Schools – You like these schools and know that you will be a rock star candidate.

-We encourage you to apply to two or three reach schools with confidence, knowing that if they say “no,” you have a handful of other options that you would proudly call your alma mater.
+We definitely encourage you to apply to two or three reach schools with confidence, knowing that if they say “no,” you have a handful of other options that you would be proud to call your alma mater.
 Always remember that life has a funny of way of working itself out!